-If you erase all the images ( in), only the protected images will remain.
+- Once an image is protected, it cannot be erased by the camera's erase function.
+To erase a protected image, you must first cancel the protection. - If you erase all the images (2), only the protected images will remain.
 This is convenient when you want to erase all unneeded images at once.